kassarole/Android-Mobile-Toolkit/README.md

 + ~~Implement a menu system~~
 + ~~Implement Fastboot and Magisk compatibility to root a device~~
 + Implement utilities to pull and process app data
+  + Add options to extract specific app files
+  + Add options to extract all data on the phone

+## Changelog
+v1.0.1
++ Updated zip with correct files for rooting
++ Spelling fixes
+v1.0
++ Initial version
++ Root any twrp compatible device